Bristol School Streets: Whitehall Primary School

 Signs will be on display at the entrance to the School Street zone, and temporary barriers will be placed on the road to help reinforce the measures.
 A trained member of school staff will operate the barriers, with support from Bristol City Council officers for the first two weeks.

-• The introduction of a one way on Woodcroft Avenue is necessary to prevent motorists travelling northbound on Woodcroft Avenue from becoming trapped at the junction with Johnsons Lane where they would meet a no entry point.
+The introduction of a one way on Woodcroft Avenue was necessary to prevent motorists travelling northbound on Woodcroft Avenue from becoming trapped at the junction with Johnsons Lane where they would meet a no-entry point.
 This would leave these motorists with no choice but to reverse or turn in the road to travel back down Woodcroft Avenue, thus causing a hazard.

-In addition, introducing a one-way on Woodcroft Avenue will reduce the number of entry points to the ‘School Street’ zone from three to two, which is expected to improve compliance and traffic circulation in the immediate area.
+In addition, introducing a one-way on Woodcroft Avenue reduces the number of entry points to the ‘School Street’ zone from three to two, which is expected to improve compliance and traffic circulation in the immediate area.

 With the introduction of a southbound one way on Woodcroft Avenue, motorists will already be restricted from travelling eastbound on Johnsons Lane from Woodcroft Avenue to Oakleigh Avenue, and therefore it is necessary to extend the existing one-way.

-• Residents within the School Streets zone will be able to exit their road during the zone’s operational hours without requiring an access permit.
+Residents within the School Streets zone are able to exit their road during the zone’s operational hours without requiring an access permit.

 If you live in the School Street zone and require access during the times of operation, you can apply for one here.